This easy preparation will take you about five minutes to prepare and about an hour to bake. It’s a Grain Bake and birds love it.

 Another handy aspect of this method of cooking is that you can hide items in the Grain Bake that your bird might not really enjoy on its own but is good for her.
 If you find that raw carrots are not her favorite thing, she might enjoy them cooked up and flavored in a Grain Bake.

 Grain Bake Instructions

 Here's how you make one:

-Remove from oven when it is done cooking, the ingredients are cooked though and all of the water is absorbed.
+- Remove from oven when it is done cooking, the ingredients are cooked through and all of the water is absorbed.
 Let it cool completely.

-Portion the ingredients after cooling and store it in zip-loc bags for freezing.
+- Portion the ingredients after cooling and store it in zip-lock bags for freezing.